Williamsport 5, Selinsgrove 1

-WILLIAMSPORT — Abby Robertson recorded six strikeouts on the mound to go along with a 0.67 strike percentage, and allowed one run on five hits.
-Robertson was also one of three Millionaires to finish with an RBI during the HAC-I contest.
+WILLIAMSPORT — Abby Robertson recorded six strikeouts on the mound, and allowed one run on five hits for Williamsport in a Heartland Athletic Conference-Division I win.

+Robertson was also one of three Millionaires to finish with an RBI.

 Kendall McAnelly's lone hit resulted in a double, and Ashlyn Robinson stole two bases.
 With the victory, Williamsport (9-2, 7-2) sweeps the season series against Selinsgrove.

-The Seals' (8-8, 6-3) lone run in the game came from Teagan Richter at the top of the third inning.
-Cassidy Shay recorded the team's lone RBI.
+The Seals' lone run in the game came from Teagan Richter at the top of the third inning.
+Cassidy Shay recorded the RBI for Selinsgrove (8-8, 6-3).

 Williamsport 5, Selinsgrove 1